-Currency of the primary economic environment in which the Company operates ("the functional currency") is Indian Rupee (\mathfrak{T}) in which the company primarily generates and expends cash.
+Currency of the primary economic environment in which the Company operates ("the functional Currency of the primary economic environment in which the Company operates ("the functional currency") is Indian Rupee (\mathfrak{T}) in which the company primarily generates and expends cash.
 Accordingly, the Management has assessed its functional currency to be Indian Rupee (\mathfrak{T}).